 - On the flatter end of the egg, cut a tiny sliver off the bottom, creating a flat bottom, so the eggs can stand upright.

-- On the pointier end of the egg, cut off the top, where the tip of the yolk meets.
+- On the pointed end of the egg, cut off the top, where the tip of the yolk meets.
 Either scoop out the yokes with a small spoon or tiny fork, or gently squeeze the sides of the egg, carefully popping the yolk out.
 Take your time here, be patient- this is the challenging part. 🙂

-- Pipe the filling using a piping bag or use a zip lock bag (cut a small opening into the corner).
+- Make the filling as directed above.
+Pipe the filling using a piping bag or use a zip lock bag (cut a small opening into the corner).
+Mound them up just a bit.
+Place on your platter, and frigerate until serving.

 Nutrition

-- Calories: 250
+- Calories: 79

 These were divine!!!
 We shredded the cheese, used a Walla Walla sweet onion, and topped each one with fresh dill and a caper.
 Another winning recipe from you.
 Thank you!